 - One-click site information.
 Want to know more about the site you're visiting?
 Click the site's icon in the location bar to see who owns it.
 Identify information is prominently displayed and easier than ever to understand.

 - Web forgery protection enhanced.
 Now when you visit a page that's suspected of being a forgery, you're shown a special page instead of the contents of the page with a warning.
-Click here to see what it looks like.

 - Easier to understand SSL errors.
 The errors presented when an invalid SSL certificate is encountered have been clarified to make it easier to understand what the problem is.